 role in the lab: PhD Rotation Student (2019)

-current: PhD candidate, Mayo Clinic Graduate School of Biomedical Sciences
+next position: PhD student, Mayo Clinic Graduate School of Biomedical Sciences

 Kevin worked on analyzing blood metabolomes and lipidomes associated with rheumatoid arthritis progression.